 Survivors include three stepsons, William E. “Bill” Pickin, Jr. of East Liverpool, Stephen T. Pickin of Newport, R.I, and Dick Vermillion of Houston; four grandchildren and four great-grandchildren.

-Rev. Tanta Luckhardt Hendricks of Emmanuel Presbyterian Church will officiate at a memorial service to be held at 11:00 a.m.
-Saturday, July 26, 2014 at the Riverview Cemetery Chapel.
-Friends may visit with the family at the chapel one hour prior to the service.
+The Rev. Tanta Luckhardt Hendricks of Emmanuel Presbyterian Church will officiate at a memorial service at 11 a.m.
+Saturday at the Riverview Cemetery Chapel.
+Friends may call at the chapel one hour prior to the service.

-The Dawson Funeral Home is handling the arrangements.
+The Dawson Funeral Home is in charge of arrangements.